 Bake Bourbon Maple Bacon Cupcakes to celebrate any occasion!
-Bourbon Maple Bacon Cupcakes, which combine elements of sweet, salty and savory, are a delectable dessert!
+These small batch cupcakes combine elements of sweet, salty and savory and make a delectable dessert!
 Makes 6 cupcakes.

 I have a thing with maple and bacon.

 So much so that one morning last fall, two friends who don’t know each other purchased me doughnuts from different shops… and both were maple bacon flavored.